gunnarleffler/hydroJSON/README.md

 ## Motivation

-the purpose of hydroJSON is to standardize the interchange of timeseries data and metadata in a more modern, browser/mobile format.
+the purpose of hydroJSON is to standardize the interchange of timeseries data and metadata in a more modern, browser/mobile friendly format.

 ## Installation